Up-the-Score/171/readme.md

 > [!NOTE]
 > Will be updating the filesystem & contents to reflect proper structure -- i.e. Challenges, Practices, etc. folders for a cleaner maintenance and navigation experience.
-> This should have been included in the assignments from the beginning...

 ## Project Structure